Soreine/aqueduc/README.md

 import { fetchUser } from './actions/user';

+/*
+ * The UserProfile render informations about an user after fetching it from an API.
+ */
 const UserProfile = React.createClass({
     render() {
         const { user } = this.props;

+        // If the user is not fetched yet, we can render a placeholder
-        if (!user) {
+        // or return null to hide this component. if (!user) {
             return null;
         }